skalenetwork/mirage-manager/docs/Staking.md

 ```

 **dev:** _Only callable by Nodes contract (restricted)
-Deploys a reward wallet if one doesn't exist, sets node as disabled initially
+Deploys a reward wallet for the new node and sets node as disabled initially
 Validates self-stake requirement and stakes all provided initial stake_

 #### Parameters